Why choose the School of Education and English

 About the course

-• In your study you cover a wide range of theoretical and practical information about aspects of leadership and management drawing on multidisciplinary research
+The course covers a wide range of theoretical and practical aspects of leadership and management, drawing on multidisciplinary research.

 Course Leader - Dr Cathal Butler